European equity rally slows after poor Chinese data

 Data showed that China's exports plunged 15 percent in March while import shipments fell at their sharpest rate since 2009, a shock outcome that deepens concern about sputtering growth in the world's second-largest economy and its biggest consumer of metals.

-Shares in resource-related companies featured among the top losers, with BHP Billiton and Anglo American down 2 percent each.
+Shares in resource-related companies featured among the top losers, with BHP Billiton, Rio Tinto and Anglo American down 1.8-3 percent.

 "The export-based economy is in a process of structural changes and most of the efforts are focused on consumption, and given that the numbers released today are appalling, you want to ask if the global growth slowdown is casting its shadow," said Naeem Aslam, chief market analyst at Ava Trade in Dublin.